katfagg/BrightCalendar/README.md

 - Calendar....
 - Adding and customising to a users desired color scheme
 - Create groups of users to use a shared page

+In the future we would like to host the app on Android Playstore for users to really use.